-The Process: By submitting a manuscript to The JI, the authors agree to subject it to the confidential peer-review process.
+The Process: By submitting a manuscript to The II, the authors agree to subject it to the confidential peer-review process.
 Editors and reviewers are informed that the manuscript must be considered confidential.
-After a manuscript is received, it is assigned by the Science Coordinator to a specific Deputy Editor and a Section Editor, whose expertise is considered to be appropriate.
-The Section Editor prepares a list of expert reviewers, which may include some suggested by the Science Coordinator.
-Authors can indicate specific individuals whom they would like to have excluded.
+After a manuscript is received, it is assigned by the Ph.D. scientists on staff to a specific Deputy Editor and a Section Editor, whose expertise is considered to be appropriate.
+The Section Editor prepares a list of expert reviewers, which may include some suggested by the staff Ph.D. scientists.
+Authors can indicate specific individuals whom they would like to have excluded as reviewers.
 Generally, requests to exclude certain potential reviewers will be honored except in fields with a limited number of experts.